catalinred/catalinred.github.com/contact.md

 - Not a big fan, yet I have a [LinkedIn](//linkedin.com/in/catalinred) account as well.

 If none of the above works for you, just send me an email to **red at red-team-design.com**.

-##Also, you should know that:

-- Currently, I am not available for freelance projects.
-Not enough time.
-- I do not publish guest posts here, unless perhaps you have a cool front-end technique you'd like to share.